avih7531/headline-structure-analysis/writeup/final_paper.md

 In summary, prior work has primarily emphasized generation, semantic understanding, and downstream performance, often using neural and multimodal approaches.
 In contrast, our work contributes a structural, interpretable analysis of headline syntax, focusing on identifying consistent grammatical templates, decomposing them along multiple style dimensions, and evaluating their robustness across both domains and random splits.

 ## 7. Conclusion
 This project demonstrated that news headlines follow consistent structural patterns despite their brevity.
-We developed an NLP pipeline that collected, parsed, analyzed, and classified headlines using a rule-based framework grounded in syntactic features.
-The classifier achieves 0.806 accuracy and 0.675 macro F1 on a manually annotated held-out test set, beating a majority baseline by +16.3 percentage points in accuracy and a random baseline by +34.7 points, and a 5-seed split-stability sweep places its expected macro F1 between 0.502 and 0.634 with 95% confidence.
-None of H1's four falsification criteria were met: the structural signal is real, the templates are dominant, the variance is meaningful but bounded, and every prediction is traceable to explicit parse evidence.
+We developed an NLP pipeline that collected, parsed, analyzed, and classified headlines using a rule-based framework that was grounded in syntactic features.
+This approach reflects earlier work showing that grammatical structure can be learned from unrestricted text using pattern-based methods.
+(Atwell and Drakos, 1987).
+The results achieved strong performance on a manually annotated gold-standard dataset, outperforming baseline approaches while having interpretability.

-By combining structural classification with a multi-dimensional style profile, the system produces a richer and more interpretable representation of headline form than a single label could.
-The rule-based approach demonstrates that meaningful performance is achievable without opaque neural models, and the interactive TUI sandbox shows that interpretability translates directly into practical value: an editor can iterate phrasing and watch structure, agency, and rhetorical mode shift in real time.
-Beyond this study, the framework offers concrete applications in automated summarization, editorial tooling, and media framing analysis.
-Future work may extend this approach through hybrid neural-rule models, larger and more diverse datasets, and multilingual analysis to further test the universality of headline structure.
+Our findings supported the hypothesis that headline construction is governed by stable linguistic templates, high information density, and recurring stylistic conventions, rather than randomness.
+By combining structural classification with a multi-dimensional style profile, the results proved to be a more interpretable representation of headline form.
+The rule-based approach demonstrated that meaningful performance can be achieved without reliance on opaque models, enabling a more transparent analysis and practical applicability.
+Beyond this study, the framework offers potential applications in automated summarization, editorial tooling, and media framing analysis.
+Prior work in headline generation similarly emphasizes the importance of producing concise, informative outputs in NLP systems (Zhao et al., 2024).
+Future work may extend this approach through hybrid models, larger and more diverse datasets, and multilingual analysis to further explore the universality of headline structure.

+## 8. Bibliography
+Atwell, Eric Steven and Nicos Frixou Drakos.
+1987.
+Pattern recognition applied to the
+    acquisition of a grammatical classification system from unrestricted English text.
+    In *Proceedings of the 10th International Joint Conference on Artificial Intelligence
+    (IJCAI-87)*, pages 677–680, Milan, Italy.

+Eggleston, Chloe and Brendan O’Connor.
+2022.
+Cross-Dialect Social Media Dependency
+    Parsing for Social Scientific Entity Attribute Analysis.
+In *Proceedings of the Eighth
+    Workshop on Noisy User-generated Text (W-NUT 2022)*, pages 38–50, Gyeongju,
+    Republic of Korea.
+Association for Computational Linguistics.

+Dukić, David, Kiril Gashteovski, Goran Glavaš, and Jan Snajder.
+2024.
+Leveraging Open
+    Information Extraction for More Robust Domain Transfer of Event Trigger Detection.
+    In *Findings of the Association for Computational Linguistics: EACL 2024*, pages
+    1197–1213, St. Julian’s, Malta.
+Association for Computational Linguistics.

+Zhao, Junzhe, Yingxi Wang, Huizhi Liang, and Nicolay Rusnachenko.
+2024.
+NCL_NLP at
+    SemEval-2024 Task 7: CoT-NumHG: A CoT-Based SFT Training Strategy with Large
+    Language Models for Number-Focused Headline Generation.
+In *Proceedings of the
+    18th International Workshop on Semantic Evaluation (SemEval-2024)*, pages 261–269,
+    Mexico City, Mexico.
+Association for Computational Linguistics.

+Qiao, Lingfeng, Chen Wu, Ye Liu, Haoyuan Peng, Di Yin, and Bo Ren.
+2022.
+Grafting
+    Pre-trained Models for Multimodal Headline Generation.
+In *Proceedings of the 2022
+    Conference on Empirical Methods in Natural Language Processing: Industry Track*,
+    pages 244–253, Abu Dhabi, UAE.
+Association for Computational Linguistics.

 > **Bottom line:** News headlines are not free-form snippets; they are reproducible syntactic products.
 Interpretable, parse-grounded NLP can measure that structure directly, evaluate it rigorously, and put it in front of the people who write headlines.